jeradrutnam/secret-vault-chrome-extension/README.md

 # Secret Vault Chrome Extension
 A project to secure access token during OpenID Connect authentication flow for Single-Page Applications that runs completely on browsers.

+This is only a Proof-of-Concept (PoC) develop to prove a research solution as a part of a MSc project.
+And not to use for production.
+As this is a PoC, project scope is narrowed down for the supporting of only OpenID connect Authorization code flow and using on Asgardeo.io configuration sample as the Identity Provider.

+So, in order to test the extension you will need to have an Asgardeo account and 2 Single-Page-Applications registered.

 ## Run Extension in Developer Mode